makrai/notes/naseem2204-benchmark-mental-pretrained.md

 * fine-tuned the PLMs in downstream tasks.
 Specifically, we used the
   * ktrain library (Maiya, 2020) to fine-tune each model indep for each dataset
-* We used the embedding of the special token [CLS] of the last hidden layer as the final feature of the input text.
-We adopted the
+* We used the embedding of the special token [CLS] of the last hidden layer as the final feature of the input text
   * multilayer perceptron (MLP) with the hyperbolic tangent activation function
-  * Adam optimizer (Kingma and Ba, 2014).
-The models are trained with a
+  * Adam optimizer (Kingma and Ba, 2014)
   * one cycle policy (Smith, 2017) at a maximum learning rate of 2e-05 with momentum cycled between 0.85 and 0.95